harness/developer-hub/docs/platform/delegates/manage-delegates/auto-scale-using-replicas.md

 ---
 title: Autoscale using replicas
-description: This topic describes how to autoscale the delegate using replicas.
+description: This topic describes autoscaling Harness Delegate using replicas.
 sidebar_position: 6
 ---

 Autoscaling Harness Delegate using replicas is a useful feature that can help ensure your deployments are executed efficiently, without downtime or resource overload.

-## Auto scale Harness Delegate using replicas for Helm chart deployments
+## Configure Harness Delegate autoscaling using replicas for Helm chart deployments

 To access the default Helm chart for the `values.yaml` file, go to [Harness Delegate Helm chart](https://github.com/harness/delegate-helm-chart/blob/main/harness-delegate-ng/values.yaml).